 - Furthermore, it reveals who we are; where we have come from; where we are going to; what is the objective of our existence; and what are the present and past causes of pain and suffering.

-What it encompasses
+What it Encompasses

 - Spiritism contributes to all areas of knowledge, human activities and behavior, offering new perspectives for humankind.

-- God is the Supreme Intelligence, first cause of all things.
+- God is the Supreme Intelligence, the first cause of all things.
 God is eternal, immutable, immaterial, unique, omnipotent, supremely just and good.

 - The Universe is God’s creation.
 It encompasses all rational and non-rational beings, both animate and inanimate, material and immaterial.